fergalcob/gamedb-live/README.md

 [W3Schools](https://www.w3schools.com/python/default.asp) - General documentation on Python syntax

 [PyPI](https://pypi.org/) - Used for finding specific Python/Django libraries to meet the project needs

+[Django Project Documentation](https://docs.djangoproject.com/en/4.2/) - Useful for clarification on certain aspects of Django commands

+## Acknowledgements

+The guide [here](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) was extremely useful in stepping through the process of connecting the project to S3 for storage and service of media/static files for the project which has been implemented in the settings.py file